FriendsOfTYPO3/tt_address/Documentation/Tutorials/RichSnippets/Index.rst

 .. include:: ../../Includes.txt

-.. _tutorial-richsnippets:
+.. _tutorial-rich_snippets:

 Rich snippets
 =============
-A quote on Google's website describes rich snippets best: When you use structured data to mark up content, you help Google better understand its context for display in Search, and you achieve better distribution of your content to users from Search.
+When you use structured data to mark up content, you help Google better understand its context for display in Search, and you achieve better distribution of your content to users from Search. (quote by google)

 The full article can be found at https://developers.google.com/search/docs/guides/mark-up-content